Advent Resources

 #AdventWord is a popular hashtag among Episcopalians during Advent.
 Join an international community of prayer this Advent season.
 This is sponsored by Forward Movement.
 Let us wait for the birth of Christ together.

-Here are others that allow you to pray and doodle each day.
+Here and here are others that allow you to pray and doodle each day.
+There are also printed copies of these in the narthex.